AlasdairF/Classifier/README.md

 The classifier uses two variables called `allowance` and `maxscore` to optimize the classifier.
 Both are `float64`. `allowance` means that any word with a score below this will not be included in the classifier. `maxscore` means that no word can be given a score of more than this in the classifier.
 It is best to let the `Test` function choose these for you.

 To use the `Test` function (once you've added training and test files) you only need to do as follows.
-Note that if `verbose` is set to true then you will get thousands of lines output to Stdout telling you the accuracy level of each test and which one was best; if it's set to false then it it's silent.
+Note that if `verbose` is set to true then you will get thousands of lines output to Stdout telling you the accuracy level of each test and which one was best; if it's set to false then it's silent.

 	verbose := true
     allowance, maxscore, err := classifier.Test(verbose)